arhohuttunen/arhohuttunen.com/content/posts/spring-boot-testing-introduction/index.md

 In this article, we will look at different steps that you could take on your journey to learn Spring Boot testing.
 It's not a comprehensive guide but rather an overview of what's available and a starting point to look for more information.

-This article is part of the [Spring Boot Testing Tutorial](/spring-boot-testing-tutorial).

 ## Introduction to JUnit

 JUnit is by far the most popular testing framework for Java.
 If you are not familiar with JUnit, this is where you should start.

 We won't be looking into JUnit in detail.
-There is already a thorough [JUnit 5 Tutorial](/junit-5-tutorial) that you should take a look at.
+There are already some [JUnit 5 tutorials](/tags/junit-5) that you should take a look at.

 Here's what a plain JUnit 5 test looks like: